mccright/rand-notes/Boot-PC-from-a-USB-drive.md

 #### Here are some Vendor / Key combinations:
 * HP == F9
-* Dell & Lenovo == F12
+* Acer, Dell & Lenovo == F12
 * AmiBIOS == F8
 * Award BIOS == F11
+* Toshiba == F12 or F2
-* Macs == Press C while powering on.
+* Macs == Press C or Option (next to the ⌘ key) while powering on.
+* Others ==	Try pressing Esc, F1-12, or Enter during bootup.

 On newer PCs, you may often be able to configure the BIOS/UEFI to force a new boot order.
-Try the Delete key, and if that does not work, try F1 or F2.
+If nothing above is working, try the Delete key, and if that does not work, try F1 or F2 again.
 Modern Windows also has an option where you hold the Shift key down while selecting the Restart option.